 ||Oct.
 11, 12, 13

 Filene Young Artists sing principal, featured and supporting roles in all WTO productions.
 Approximately 15 Filene Young Artists are engaged for each summer season.
 They are paid a stipend, and housing is provided at no cost.

 Successful candidates are at an interim point between academic training and full-time professional careers.
-Most FYA’s are currently enrolled in a graduate or professional degree program or are not more than 2-3 years past completion of academic training and/or full-time young artist program work.
+Most FYA’s have recently finished a graduate or professional degree program and are not more than 2-3 years past completion of academic training and/or full-time young artist program work.

 If you are just beginning graduate study, or haven’t done any of the paid young artist residency programs, it’s probably too early to be competitive.
 Conversely, if it has been more than 2 years since you were last involved in an academic or full time young artist program, you have already moved beyond the reach of our program.